 It's a little complicated, though, as the camera setup for each device is rather different.
 The P40 has a triple camera rear, the P40 Pro a quad setup, the Pro+ a penta system.

 However, all three offer one consistent thing: the same main camera.
 This is a 50-megapixel SuperSensing sensor - the same red, yellow, blue (RYYB) technology as in the P30 Pro - and, at 1/1.28in size, it's a lot larger than a typical camera sensor.
-We can't determine whether the P40 and the two other models utilise the same lenses for this main sensor, however, as the printed range on the back of each phone would suggest not.

-That make-up and physical size should work to its benefit in delivering a clean signal for better image quality overall.
+That make-up and physical size work to its benefit in delivering a clean signal for better image quality overall.
 Not to mention the use of four pixels into one on-screen pixel means oversampling for even better quality (12.5MP output) - a method used by many others already.
-And there's 100 per cent on-sensor phase-detection pixels for autofocus means.
+And there's 100 per cent on-sensor phase-detection pixels for autofocus too.

 There's a wide-angle camera on each P40 model, too, but it's one of two variants: the P40 has a 16-megapixel sensor at a 17mm focal length, while the Pro and Pro+ offer 40MP at 18mm (so it's slightly less wide, likely for the sake of edge/corner quality).
 The higher-resolution offering is described as a 'cine lens' as it's also used to cater for video, at up to 4K.